Swiftfire is a GUI-less server application for OS-X that can service HTTP(S) v1.0 and v1.1 requests.

 - They are rejected immediately.
 The user immediately experiences a “server busy”.

 No 1 should be normal case, no 2 is acceptable if it does not happen too often.
 No 3 & 4 should be avoided except for rare circumstances.

-The only way to achieve the “correct” number of objects is to keep track of end-user complaints concerning the system performance and to balance “sluggish” complaints with “unreachable” complaints such that the minimum number of complaints is received.
+The only way to achieve the “correct” number of objects is to keep track of end-user complaints concerning the system performance and to balance “sluggish” complaints with “server busy message” complaints such that the minimum number of complaints is received.